Batonicarla/NYC-taxi-project/documentation/technical_report.md

 ### Unexpected Observation

 **Discovery**: Analysis revealed that 23.7% of trips occur between 6 PM and 10 PM, but these evening trips have 15% lower average speeds compared to morning rush hour (7-9 AM).
-This counter-intuitive finding influenced our efficiency scoring algorithm to weight time-of-day differently than initially planned.
+This counterintuitive finding influenced our efficiency scoring algorithm to weight time-of-day differently than initially planned.

 This observation led to the implementation of dynamic efficiency thresholds based on temporal patterns rather than static benchmarks.